timdeschryver/eslint-plugin-ngrx/docs/rules/no-effect-decorator-and-creator.md

-# no-effect-decorator-and-creator
+# No Effect Decorator And Creator

-> This rule disallows using the `@Effect` decorator and the `createEffect` function simultaneously
+> This rule disallows using the `@Effect` decorator and the `createEffect` function simultaneously.

 ## Rule Details